CapablancaYEHA/zoon_test/README.md

-To start the project, use the following commands in "my-app" dir
+To start the project, use the following commands in "zoon-test-master" dir
 ### `npm install`
 ### `npm start`